doyouknowmarc/tools/suggested_tests.md

 3. Enter malformed binary (`01002`) and verify non-binary tokens are ignored (`''`) rather than throwing.
 4. Click the switch button and ensure the previous output becomes the new input while the mode toggles.

+## Base64 Tool (`Base64Tool.jsx`)

+### Component tests
+1. With encode mode active, enter `"hello"` and assert the Base64 result equals `aGVsbG8=`.
+2. Switch to decode mode, paste the same Base64 string, and ensure the output returns to `hello`.
+3. Mock `navigator.clipboard.writeText` to simulate both successful and failed copy attempts for the text result and image payload buttons.
+4. Upload a mock image file via `FileReader` and verify the component surfaces file metadata, the resulting data URL, and the raw Base64 payload.
+5. Paste an invalid Base64 string and confirm the error message renders while previews are cleared.

+### Manual checks
+* Use a large PNG or JPEG file to confirm metadata reporting and copy interactions remain responsive.
+* Decode a Base64 data URL captured from another app and download the regenerated image to ensure MIME handling produces a valid file.

 ## Pomodoro Timer (`PomodoroTimer.jsx`)

 ### Component tests